aevyrie/tolstack/README.md

 # mctol: Monte-Carlo Tolerance Simulation

 Basic 1D Monte-Carlo simulation of tolerance chains.

-Currently supports:
+## Features

-Interfaces
+Mechanical Interfaces

-* Linear dimensions (point A to B)
+* `Linear`: Linear dimensions (point A to B)
-* Hole/pin pairs
+* `Float`: Single hole/pin pair (a part with one pin located in another part with one pin)
-* 2 hole/pin pairs in parallel (a part with 2 pins located in another part with 2 holes)
+* `Compound`: Double hole/pin pairs in parallel (a part with two pins located in another part with two holes)

 Tolerances